confluentinc/csid-python-base/java/readme.md

 ### How it works

-👉 When initializing (during the `configure()` call of the java SMT SDK), the SMT builds a python virtual environment and (pip) install the libraries referenced in the `requirements.txt` file.
-Then, it calls the init method of the python script (if passed).
-It also install the `pemja` library in the venv.
+👉 When initializing (during the `configure()` call of the java SMT SDK), the SMT builds a python virtual environment and (pip) installs the libraries referenced in the `requirements.txt` file.
+Then, it calls the `init()` method of the python script (if configured).
+It also installs the `pemja` library in the virtual environment.

 For each call of the `apply()` call of the java SMT SDK (the method calling the transformation), it calls the `entry.point` python method and passes a dict with the Kafka record (see next section).

 ### Python script and method signatures

+TODO

 ### Config properties